hashgraph/hedera-accelerator-rwa-defi-fe/README.md

 This project uses **Ethereum-compatible standards** like:

 - ERC-721 for unique buildings
-- ERC-20/ERC-3643 for compliant fungible shares
+- ERC-1400/ERC-3643 for compliant fungible shares - Powered by Hedera's Asset Tokenization Studio.
 - ERC-4626 and ERC-7540 for flexible DeFi vaults

 ---